pastorcmentarny/denva/README.md

 It measures:
 - Shaking leg detector is a feature that was inspired by the fact that when I enjoy programming and listen to good music, I start shaking my legs, so this sensor will warn me with flashing LEDs when I do that, so my beloved colleague does not suffer from earthquake experience on their desk.
 It uses a motion sensor.
 - Temperature (AC and heating systems have a love/hate relationship in the office, so I want to track when our office is the oven or freezer mode)
-- Pressure (This do NOT measure pressure from managers at work, but it measures weather pressure.
+- Pressure (This does NOT measure pressure from managers at work, but it measures weather pressure.
 I do not need it but as one of the sensor returns this date, so I display it.
 - Humidity (The humidity can affect productivity)
 - Brightness and colour (to check how dark is in the office at night)
 - The UV index ( I used this at home, so then I know do I need lots of UV cream or not.